 Josh’s background involves participation in the business, tertiary and secondary education sectors.
 He actively works with national and international futurists, equity designers and technologists and he has been closely involved in the Ōtautahi education ecosystem since 2011.
 During his career he has led multiple initiatives to combat inequity and develop and deliver experiences that connect with learners and empower them to be inspired, future aware, always curious makers and doers.

 Projects that Josh is or recently has been closely involved in:

-- Relationships and Sexuality Education workshops: co-leading the development of workshops for curriculum leaders and community groups to support capability building and to promote collective responsibility
+- Relationships and Sexuality Education workshops – co-leading the development of coaching workshops for curriculum leaders and community groups to support capability building and to promote collective responsibility

-- Ten Trends 2020: research on the major trends affecting education on the local and global scenes through the lenses of tech, structure, culture, economy, and process
+- Ten Trends 2020 – research on the major trends affecting education on the local and global scenes through the lenses of technology, structure, culture, economy and process

 Josh has expertise in the following areas:

-- Futures thinking: actively practices and invites others into reflecting on a macro and micro view of the past and the present to inform the intentional pursuit of equitable futures.
+- Futures thinking: he actively practices and invites others to reflect on a macro and micro view of the past and the present to inform the intentional pursuit of equitable futures

-- Equity design: applies human-centred design thinking to inform and transform educational systems, design and practice in the pursuit of equity, justice, and liberation.
+- Equity design: he applies human-centred design thinking to inform and transform educational systems, design and practice in the pursuit of equity, justice and liberation

-- Transformational strategy and leadership: encourages and motivates co-design and collaboration in building unified processes that contend with technological, environmental, economic, and social change.
+- Transformational strategy: he encourages and motivates co-design and collaboration in the establishing of moonshots and the building of unified processes that contend with technological, environmental, economic and social change

-- Nurturing leadership: mentors, supports, and enables individuals who value awareness, diversity, courage, equity and clarity.
-Brené Brown Dare to Lead trained.
+- Nurturing leadership: he mentors, supports, and empowers individuals and teams who value awareness, diversity, inclusivity, courage, equity and clarity.
+Josh is Brené Brown Dare to Lead trained

-- Student-centred learning: Supports educators in the design of innovative programmes that engage, inspire, and equip learning for an exponentially changing future.
+- Effective learning practice: he advocates for and champions the design of innovative learning experiences that engage, inspire and equip learners for an exponentially changing future

 2021: Ko Tātou Tēnei | This is us